phac-nml/pipeline-standards/README.md

 The following are other requirements for developing pipelines.

 * [ ] [Software security and vulnerabilities](https://github.com/pha4ge/pipeline-resources/blob/main/docs/pipeline-standards.md#software-security-and-vulnerabilities): Please maintain good software security practices with pipeline code to be published.
-See the [PHA4GE pipeline guidelines][pha4ge-pipeline-security] for more details.
-In particular:
-    * [ ] Never storing plain text passwords, API keys, ssh keys, or otherwise confidential information in software/pipelines which are distributed publicly
+In particular, never storing plain text passwords, API keys, ssh keys, or otherwise confidential information in software/pipelines which are distributed publicly.
+See the [PHA4GE pipeline guidelines][pha4ge-pipeline-security] for additional recommendations details.
-    * [ ] Evidence of checking software/pipeline for known vulnerabilities in third-party libraries used
-    * [ ] Using Git to keep up to date on security vulnerabilities in dependencies https://docs.github.com/en/code-security
-    * [ ] Evidence of checking software/pipeline for common and critical vulnerabilities, e.g. SQL injection, Log4j vulnerability

 <a name="input"></a>
 # 2. Input